askmeegs/multicluster-sandbox/README.md

 ## Cluster Registry

-Is an API server to keep track of and perform operations on multiple k8s clusters
+Is an API server to keep track of and perform operations on multiple k8s cluster

+- acts as a hosted `kubeconfig` file for multiple clusters (kubeconfig = a generic name for some file that configures access to one cluster)
+- lets you add custom annotations and label filtering for clusters
+- support for external controllers watching for cluster updates

+There are two modes-- raw `cluster-registry` (API server only), and `crinit` tool, for deploying a cluster registry onto an existing cluster.

 ### api endpoints